Rainy Day Activities for 1 Year Olds

 - Create sensory bins.
 Fill a large container with sand.
 Then, add toys like Easter eggs, a shovel and bucket, or toy trucks.
 He’ll enjoy playing with the different textures.

 - Sort snacks into bowls.
 Place dried snacks together and encourage him to sort them into different bowls.
-For instance, place cereal and raisins in one bowl, and show him how to place the cereal in one bowl and the raisins in another.
+For instance, place cereal and raisins in one bowl.
+Then, show him how to place the cereal in one bowl and the raisins in another.
 In the end, celebrate by eating the snacks!

 - Bake together.
-Sit your 1 year old in a highchair and give him simple tasks to do, like pouring pre-measured ingredients into a bowl.
-Or have him “help” by stirring the batter or scraping the sides of a bowl.
+Sit your 1 year old in a highchair and give him simple tasks to do, like kneading the dough, stirring the batter, or scraping the sides of a bowl.

 - Wipe surfaces.
 Spray flat surfaces with an eco-friendly cleaner while he wipes up after you.